SpencerMycek/KineticistExpandedElements/README.md

 Thanks to the entire OwlCat community discord and the modding community there, for answering my plethora of strange questions and pushing me in the right directions

+Thank you to [Adsam112][3] for some custom icon images for the Void Element, and thank you to [RevanStarForge][4] for some color variations of those images.

 ## Description

 This mod adds expanded element choices for the Kineticist class.
 Currently this mod adds only the "Aether" element from the Tabletop version of Pathfinder.